gatsbyjs/gatsby/docs/docs/building-a-site-with-authentication.md

 <!-- include link to overview page diagram once PR is merged -->

-As the section from the Adding App and Website functionality overview page shows, client-only routes can be created to route a user between pages using JavaScript as opposed to navigating between different static HTML files on a server.
-Static HTML files cannot be locked down because a user could guess or type in a URL and navigate straight to the page.
+As the section from the Adding App and Website functionality overview page shows, client-only routes can be created to route a user between pages using a React-based router, as opposed to navigating between different static HTML files on a server.
+Because static HTML files sit on a file server, you cannot programmatically control access to them with Gatsby (for example: a user could guess or type in a URL and navigate straight to the page).

 Using the [@reach/router](https://reach.tech/router/) library, which comes installed with Gatsby, you can control which component will be loaded when a